Organization of the Imperial Japanese Navy Air Service: Kōkūtai

-Kōkūtai (air group) was equivalent to a group or wing.
+Kōkūtai (air group) was equivalent to a United States group or Commonwealth wing.
 A kōkūtai in the broadest terms could comprise a flight and base element of either a carrier or land-based air group.
 In terms of the flight element, it was generally composed of 18 to 27 aircraft and took the name of the carrier or air station where it was originally formed.
 It could also be either homogeneous or composed of different types of aircraft.
 The land-based units had larger numbers of aircraft, and could number from approximately 24 to a 100 or more aircraft.
 They were more homogeneous and came under the command of the naval district where their home naval air station was located in, and later were designated either by a number or by the name of that particular station.
 There were over 90 naval air groups at the start of the Pacific War.

 Kōkūtai was led by its Commander (Shirei) and its Air Officer (Hikōchō), where the latter typically had the role of executive officer.
 The flight element of kōkūtai was called hikōtai and was led by Hikōtaichō.
 The non-flight element of kōkūtai was composed of ground units that provided aircraft maintenance and air base service functions.

 The land-based Kōkūtai system was set up in 1916, determined that naval air stations and air groups would be organized as needed, at either naval ports (gunkō) or strategic ports (yōkō).
 Their designations were taken from the names of those places and functioning under the authority of those stations.
 The air groups and stations outside those ports were placed under the command of the nearest naval base (chinjufu).
 From the establishment of the IJN's first land-based air unit at Yokosuka until the end of the Pacific war, the term kōkūtai meant both a naval air station and the flying unit that was stationed there.
 The flying unit (Hikōkitai or hikōtai) operated the aircraft, and the rest of the personnel of any Kōkūtai operated and maintained the ground facilities of the station at which the unit was stationed.
 Just as the aircraft and flight crew on board a Japanese carrier or a seaplane tender were made an integral part of a ships complement, when land-based or shore-based (seaplane) air units were formed, the bases at which they were stationed were seen as equivalent of the ships of the carrier-based hikōtai formed a part of.